qst0/yoyo/README.md

 # Yo Yo Trick List

 Now that you have a resource like [yoyotricks.com's Level Up](https://yoyotricks.com/level-up) out in the world I would suggest using it!
-There are lots of tricks you still might not find on [level-up](https://yoyotricks.com/level-up), another hidden gem is [Rethinkyoyo.com's tricks by difficulty](http://www.rethinkyoyo.com/tricks-by-difficulty.html)
+There are lots of tricks you still might not find on [level-up](https://yoyotricks.com/level-up).
+Search for more on youtube and all across the web.

 --
 Be sure to check out [ilinx toys](https://www.ilinxtoys.com/) to get an amazing throw.